fireundubh/playwithfire/modsmith.md

 ## Features

+- Isolates mod data and strings from game data and strings
 - Patches mod data into copies of the latest installed versions of vanilla XML tables
 - Patches localized strings into copies of the latest installed versions of vanilla XML localization
 - Generates zero-byte TBL files as needed for each XML table modified